actoron/jadex/docs/getting-started/getting-started.md

 <!-- TODO: can someone confirm this IntelliJ setup? -->

 Using IntelliJ IDEA for development with Jadex Active Components is not officially supported except for [Android development](../android/android.md).
-If you still want to use IntelliJ IDEA, just try to import the Jadex Example Project - gradle support is provided by IntelliJ.
+If you still want to use IntelliJ IDEA, just try to import the Jadex Example Project - Gradle support is provided by IntelliJ.

 If you want to compile the Jadex source code, import the project included in sources.zip.
 To start Jadex with the JCC, create a new Run Configuration using the following parameters: